 - Vyavayi (Spread throughout the body without first getting digested)

 The dried leaves are given in all diseases that require stimulant, exhilarant, aphrodisiac and anodyne effect.

-Medicinal Action of plant
+Medicinal Action of the plant

-Hemp products are used in treatment of dyspepsia, cancers, tumors and several other diseases.
-Use of Cannabis affects whole body.
+Hemp products are used in the treatment of dyspepsia, cancers, tumors and several other diseases.
+Use of Cannabis affects the whole body.
 Below is given scientifically proven medicinal properties of action.
-Cannabis is used as medicine in traditional medicine in low dosage.
+Cannabis is used as a medicine in traditional medicine in low dosage.
 In high dosage, cannabis is highly injurious to health.

 - Hallucinogenic: induces hallucinations